spineo/RGButterflyDocs/About.md

+## About

 This experimental free app (currently private) aims to help users find potential acrylic color paint matches associated with selected areas of a photo.
-It does this by applying a selected 'match' algorithm against a database of reference paints and paint mixes.
+It does this by applying a selected _match algorithm_ against a database of reference paints and paint mixes.

-## The Reference Data
+### The Reference Data

 The Paint Swatch Database is currently comprised of over 2,500 paint references and mixes each of them created manually.
 For accuracy, 1 ml syringes were used to measure/dispense the paint and cotton swabs to carefully mix them (for this version, only two-color mixes were created though the App functionality supports using a 'mix' as reference for a three-way or multi-color mix)